Olson Kundig: Awards and honors

 The firm has won more than 70 regional and national AIA awards, as well as awards from the Chicago Athenaeum.
 Tom Kundig was awarded the 2008 National Design Award in Architecture from the Cooper-Hewitt, National Design Museum, an Academy Award in Architecture from the American Academy of Arts and Letters in 2007, and the Emerging Architecture Award from the Architectural League of New York in 2004.
 Jim Olson received the AIA Seattle Medal of Honor in 2007.

-The firm's work has been published in the New York Times, Architectural Digest, and Architectural Record, among other publications.
+In 2024, the firm was honored on Architectural Digest's AD100 list, for the 11th consecutive and 16th overall inclusion of the firm.